We do not inherit the earth from our ancestors,

 One day a history will be written, our history.
 It will be a story told by future generations, and it is they who will decide how we are to be remembered.
 Our hubris, ignorance and impotence will be exposed, and no present day justification is going to sway favour.
 They’re simply not going to forgive us for the hostilities we have acted upon the planet.
 This is already our shame to carry.
 How we respond will be our legacy.

 It would indeed be a tragedy if the history of the human race proved to be nothing more than the story of an ape playing with a box of matches on a petrol dump.

 David Ormsby Gore

-Over twenty years of Summit meetings to finally agree that we should do something about the condition of our planet.
-Our world leaders are like children standing in a swimming pool pissing, while arguing about who is responsible and who should stop first.
+Decades of knowledge and experience to draw from and still we lack vision and urgency.
+Instead our world leaders are mired in a game of chicken.
 Action is required, not consensus.
-We are past the position of debate.
-At this pace we surely will be remembered as the most informed species to commit ecocide.
+We are past the position of debate and at this pace we surely will be remembered as the most informed species to commit ecocide.
 Certainly the only ones willing to undertake such an experiment.

 If we are going to address the most pressing issues of our time in a focused and productive way, we will need to be intellectually honest.
 Cooperation, sacrifice, and a sense of urgency will not only be needed, but necessary for any chance of success.
 These challenges are difficult, but not impossible.
 We just need to get out of our own way.

 We have more ability than will power, and it is often an excuse to ourselves that we imagine that things are impossible.